mejbadev/tourbd/README.md

 This project is tour booking wesite where user can book their order as their with.
 When they are going to book a order they must have to login in (Google log in).

 # Used LIBRARY:
-REACT, NODE JS, EXPRESS JS, BOOTSTRAP, FIREBASE
+REACT,BOOTSTRAP, FIREBASE- for client side  NODE JS, EXPRESS JS- for server side

 # About Design
 Full website is created using HTML, CSS, Bootstrap , FontAwesome, Vanila Css, ReactJs, Firebase.